 What else can I say?
 “Eat Cake” is really cute and I utterly adore it.

 The third episode we’ll be looking at is “That’s Democracy.”
 Jeffery Mohr is a high school social studies teacher.
 He’s going through a rough patch in his life.
-Still. he’s determined to give his students an excellent lesson on Direct Democracy vs Representative Democracy.
+Still, he’s determined to give his students an excellent lesson on Direct Democracy vs Representative Democracy.
 He has brought a gun with him to class.
 He challenges the students to elect a representative.
-This representative will select one person in the class to kill.
+This representative will select one person from the class to be killed.
 The students will have the opportunity to debate and persuade the representative about who to pick.
 They must choose wisely.
 For if the students fail to pick someone, Mr. Mohr will kill them all, and then kill himself.

 A lot of people say “That’s Democracy” is the best episode of The Truth.
 I’m not sure if that is the case.
 There’s simply too many great episodes to choose from.
 However, it is certainly one of the most memorable episodes.
 The episode started off as a part of a Halloween episode that The Truth made for PRX.
 However, due to the rise in high profile school shootings, PRX got cold feet about the plot.
 However, the team behind The Truth didn’t want their hard work to go to waste.
 And it was thanks to that hard work that we got an excellent episode.